bajatin/Voronoi/README.md

 # Voronoi
-Implementation of voronoi diagrams using c++ and opengl A simlpe fortunes algortihm implementation
+Implementation of voronoi diagrams using c++ and opengl.
+A simlpe fortunes algortihm implementation